iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.4.0/report.md

 > "Application error" ...not working<br> :date: __2020-12-27 02:00:19__

 > Update to previous post: I uninstalled after clearing data, rebooted phone and reinstalled.
 As soon as I selected my province I got the "app encountered a error" again.
 So I got rid of it.<br> :date: __2020-12-26 17:18:38__

-> All of a, sudden its crashing every time I open it.
-It was fine yesterday.
-I don't suppose an upgrade kludged it?<br> :date: __2020-12-26 03:49:28__